faugconti/React_movies/README.md

 # React_movies
-A showcase for an free movies api
+A showcase for the Open Movies Database API made with ReactJS.